FlyingChihwahwa/FlyingChihwahwa/README.md

   </a>
 </p>
 <p align='center'>
-I am not only programming beginner, but also beginner musician.
+Making what I want, even if it is not useful.
 </p>
 <p align='center'>
 Also, I am a member of a team “0-inf”.
 We makes something weird.